 But many students often don’t know about all the things their university has to offer—even after they arrive (I know I didn’t).

-Universities used to rely on brochures, ads, alumni magazines and more to tell their story and give students information about what they had to offer.
+Universities used to rely on brochures, ads, campus tours, alumni magazines and more to tell their story and give students information about campus life and what they had to offer.